marbad1994/BonusBetApi/README.md

 # BonusBetApi
-Why loose money when it's so east to win.
+Why loose money when it's so easy to win.

 If you feel good about the team with the lowest odds then I suggest you use this endpoint
 3.134.244.81:5000/bet